powsybl/powsybl-core/docs/simulation/security/index.md

 | `newTap`         | int     | Tap position after optimization                   |

 The serialized entries are sorted by `transformerId` for deterministic output.
-When no phase shifter has been moved, the `phaseShifterResults` field is omitted from the JSON output.
+When no phase shifter has been moved, the `changedPhaseShifters` field is omitted from the JSON output.

 ### Extensions